redpanda-data/connect/website/docs/components/metrics/aws_cloudwatch.md

 </TabItem>
 </Tabs>

+### Timing Metrics

+The smallest timing unit that CloudWatch supports is microseconds, therefore timing metrics are automatically downgraded to microseconds (by dividing delta values by 1000).
+This conversion will also apply to custom timing metrics produced with a `metric` processor.

+### Billing

-It is STRONGLY recommended that you reduce the metrics that are exposed with a `mapping` like this:
+AWS bills per metric series exported, it is therefore STRONGLY recommended that you reduce the metrics that are exposed with a `mapping` like this:

 ```yaml
 metrics: